danmoser/danmoser.github.io/notes/doing_sci.rst

 - http://letramentoacademico.fflch.usp.br/

 - `Library Genesis <http://gen.lib.rus.ec/>`_ is a scientific community targeting collection of books on natural science disciplines and engineering.

+- `Sci-Hub <http://sci-hub.cc/>`_ is the first website in the world to provide mass & public access to research papers.